Home » Blog » Marketing » What is LSI and Is It Important To SEO in 2018?

 Is Latent Semantic Indexing Important to SEO?

 We have all heard and read expressions such as content is king and things, not strings.
 This is partly due to Google’s attitude toward ranking and search results.
-It has stated multiple times how important human cognition is in constituting algorithms and AI.
+It has been stated multiple times how important human cognition is in constituting algorithms and AI.

 As the notable English linguist, J.R.
 Firth stated (1957:11) in relation to distributional semantics,